Mill Springs BBQ Co. at Dunagan's Store

 2002 – Everette Dunagan to Helen McClendon & Carolyn Simpson.
 The store is now owned and operated by Eddie Zablocki.
 Soon thereafter Mr. George Catron, principal of the Mill Springs High School entered into partnership with my dad.
 “Dunagan and Catron” was the new name.
 After two years Mr. Catron sold his interest back to my dad and the store became “J.E.
 Dunagan’s Store again.
 It stayed that way until 1946, when I returned from the Air Force and, as I had requested, went into business with him.
 The new name was “J.E.
 Dunagan and son”.
 It continued that way until the mid 1950’s, when I assumed full ownership and changed it to “Dunagan’s Grocery and Supply”.
 I was married in 1949 to a Wayne County girl, Laura Ellen Kelsay.
 We were blessed with two sons: Daryl in 1950 and Duane in 1955.
 Lake Cumberland was constructed and filled in 1950.
 With the lake came a new constituent of customers, good, fun-loving people mostly from Ohio.
 Mill Springs Park with the Old Mill was dedicated in 1961.
 As most country stores do , we carry a staple line of groceries, meats, vegetables, dry goods, shoes, hardware, feed, fertilizers, notions, fishing supplies, ice and of course, country ham and bacon.
 Times have changed, but the store’s appearance has not.
 Some things are not available as previously, but we desire to satisfy the demands of the public as best we can.
 The Store houses the Mill Springs Post Office, established in 1825, the county’s first outside of Monticello.
 It has been painted by two artists: Larry Hampton of Indiana and Craig Hendrix of Michigan.
 It has been described in a newspaper article and hardback book by Byron Crawford of the Louisville Courier Journal.
 It is photographed daily in the summer by people from every state and numerous foreign countries.
 There have been many memorable experiences over the years, but the friendliness, love and caring of everyone are the greatest memories.
 My sons are now married and living elsewhere, however, returning is a treat for them, their wives, the grandchildren and also the proud grandparents.
 The returning of people year after year is gratifying.
 I still enjoy what I do.
 I have been blessed through the years and for that I am thankful to God.
 I hope you enjoy your stay and soon return to the place where- “Good or bad, it is as it is.
 It wouldn’t be the same any other way and you are a stranger but once.”"

 Mr. Dunagan passed and met his Maker on November 4, 2010.
 He is missed by his family, friends, neighbors and customers.
 Post Script – In May of 2002 Everette Dunagan sold his beloved store and all its contents at a public auction which attracted hundreds.
-The building and land were purchased by Helen McClendon and her daughter, Carolyn Simpson, and it sold again in 2019.
-In 2019. a Mill Springs native Carolyn Boston Speer who purchased the property to keep the beloved old store.
+The building and land were purchased by Helen McClendon and her daughter, Carolyn Simpson, and it sold again in 2019. a Mill Springs native Carolyn Boston Speer who purchased the property to keep the beloved old store.
 She and her son have steadily worked toward the preservation of Dunagan's recreating the "sit down and stay awhile" warmth that Everette always exuded to his neighbors and friends.
 The store is now owned and operated by Ms. Speer's son, Edward Zablocki.
 The store is currently in Winter Hours and is open the following dates and times until further notice.

 12 Noon to 6 PM